5th woman accuses ex-UCLA gynecologist of sexual battery

 LOS ANGELES (AP) - A fifth woman has accused a retired University of California, Los Angeles gynecologist of sexually abusing her.

+Heaps, 62, has been criminally charged with two counts of sexual battery by fraud involving two of those women.
+He pleaded not guilty on Monday.

+The lawsuit involves a fifth woman who was an 18-year-old student in 2017 when she became one of Heaps‘ patients.
+The doctor had an office on the UCLA campus and worked as an employee for UCLA Health.

-The suit filed Friday alleges that Dr. James Heaps sexually touched her, made “inappropriate and humiliating comments” and asked non-medical questions about her sex life during a 2017 exam at his UCLA office.
-She was an 18-year-old student at the time.
+During a routine ultrasound and pelvic exam, Heaps sexually touched her genitals, made “grossly inappropriate and humiliating comments” and asked “embarrassing, non-medical questions about her personal life and sex life,” the suit contends.

-UCLA has said it’s aware of similar allegations made by four other women, one a former student.

-Heaps has pleaded not guilty to criminal charges involving two of those women.
+The woman’s lawyer, Jennifer McGrath, said Heaps allegedly made “commentary about her intimate body parts” with “no possible medical necessity.”

+The woman is “haunted by memories and flashbacks of an assault and harassment by Dr. Heaps,” the lawsuit adds.

 Copyright © 2019 The Washington Times, LLC.